 In January 2023, we and Audentes Therapeutics, Inc. ("Astellas"), entered into a License and Development Agreement (the "Astellas Agreement").
 Pursuant to the Astellas Agreement, Astellas agreed to reimburse us for 25% of all budgeted costs incurred to complete the development of Xork, a bacterial IgG protease licensed from Genovis AB (publ.) ("Genovis"), for use in Pompe disease with an Astellas gene therapy investigational or authorized product.
 These costs, when reimbursed, will be recognized as revenue consistent with the revenue recognition methodology disclosed in Note 13 to our unaudited consolidated financial statements included elsewhere in the registration statement of which this prospectus forms a part.
-In March 2024, we were notified by Astellas of its intention to terminate the Astellas Agreement, effective June 6, 2024.
+The Astellas Agreement was terminated effective June 6, 2024.